-The team also review or develop school menus, help facilitate ‘Pupil Voice’ groups, plan themed school food and nutrition days or workshops for children and parents, set up school farmers markets and can help establish local community partnerships, e.g. with sports professionals, farmers and allotments.
+The team also help facilitate ‘Pupil Voice’ groups, plan themed school food, nutrition and wellbeing days or workshops for children and parents, set up school farmers markets and can help establish local community partnerships, e.g. with sports professionals, farmers and allotments.

-In 2015 Katharine published the award winning ‘No Kitchen Cookery for Primary Schools’ which was written for schools with limited or no kitchen access to deliver an aspect of the Cooking and Nutrition National Curriculum for Key Stage 1 and 2 within classrooms.
+In 2015 Katharine (The Food Teacher™ Director) published the award-winning ‘No Kitchen Cookery for Primary Schools’ which was written for schools with limited or no kitchen access to deliver an aspect of the Cooking and Nutrition National Curriculum for Key Stage 1 and 2 within classrooms.
 The book aims to give teachers an outline for cookery lessons with objectives, outcomes and assessment opportunities clearly identified and provides straightforward easy to follow recipes.
-This book was a UK finalist in the Professional category at the prestigious Gourmand World Cookbook Awards 2016.
+The book was a UK finalist in the Professional category at the prestigious Gourmand World Cookbook Awards (2016).
 A companion book ‘Heat-Free and Healthy’ is also available.

-Katharine has also co-authored ‘Now we’re cooking’ with colleague Marie Reynolds and Tim Baker (Head Teacher at Charlton Manor Primary School).
+Katharine has also co-authored the award-winning ‘Now we’re cooking’ with colleague Marie Reynolds and Tim Baker (Head Teacher at Charlton Manor Primary School).
 The book provides teachers with exemplary lessons which have proved engaging and motivational for pupils.
 They are designed to serve as a starting point to transforming your curriculum delivery.
 The book won a ‘Best in the World’ Special Award at the prestigious Gourmand World Cookbook Awards (2018) and includes a foreword from ‘Jamie Oliver’, MBE.

-Katharine has also developed a programme focused on helping 6th form students understand the transition from school life to University.
+The Food Teacher™ team also offer a programme focused on helping 6th form students understand the transition from school life to University.
 This looks at some of the challenges they may face, and how nutrition can help them deal with the adjustments in lifestyle.
 An online course ‘Cooking Healthily at University‘ to educate and inspire students to prepare nourishing meals is also available for download.